Introduction to PostgreSQL Data Types

 In this, there are mainly three distinct character data types available.

-Char Data Type: The char data type is used to store a single character value.
-It is usually preferred to be used at the place where it needs to store just a single character.
-In case if the user tries to put more than one character in this, it will lead to an error.
+Char Data Type: The char data type stores a single character value and is typically preferred when only a single character needs to be stored.
+If the user tries to put more than one character in this, it will lead to an error.
 The variable storing the char values occupies very little space of the storage.

 Example: ‘A’, ‘a’, ‘m’ etc

-Text Data Type: The variable with data type as the text is capable of storing the long string values.
+Text Data Type: The variable with data type as the text can store the long string values.
 In all the cases where the length of the text that has to be stored is unknown, one can use the text data type.
-It is also known as a variable-length character string in PostgreSQL.
-In these data types, text data is called a character string with unlimited records.
+PostgreSQL refers to this as a variable-length character string.
+In this data type, character strings with an unlimited number of records are referred to as text data.

 Example: “Hello”, “Congrats” etc

-Varchar(n) Data Type: Varchar data type with some number written along with it denotes that it is capable of storing or holding only the number of characters that is written next to it.
-In this data types, we can store n number of characters.
+Varchar(n) Data Type: Varchar data type with some number written along with it denotes that it can store or hold only the number of characters written next to it.
+In these data types, we can store n number of characters.

 For example, if we write varchar(9), it means that the variable will only be able to hold the maximum of nice characters.